acheampongmaa/DAP-Trainee-Story_Acheampongmaa/README.md

 1. Are the lectures engaging and interesting?

-    `Reply here please.`
+  Yes, and they are very experienced.

 1. What happens if you miss a lecture?

-    `Reply here please.`
+  Lectures are recorded every time so I'm able to go back and replay.

 1. What do you think of the flexibility of the program?

-    `Reply here please.`
+   Personally, I think it's very good.

-1. Do the projects worked on help you test your ability / skills?
+1. Do the projects worked on help you test your ability/skills?

-    `Reply here please.`
+   Yes, they do.

 1. What will you change about the program if you had a chance?